How do ophthalmologists diagnose glaucoma? The Glaucoma Research Foundation breaks down the five most common glaucoma tests.

 Pachymetry uses an ultrasonic wave instrument to measure the thickness of your cornea.
 This test is painless and simple to perform, and both eyes can be measured in about a minute.

-During a pachymetry test,
+During a pachymetry test:

 Though it’s a simple procedure, pachymetry is significant.
 The thickness of your cornea can affect your eye pressure readings.
 Your corneal thickness readings help the doctor interpret your IOP readings more accurately.